Tag: Trump

 That boost eventually led to his 2016 candidacy.
 That candidacy led to President Trump.
 But what never changed is Trump’s roots in the conspiracy theory world.

 That makes sense in a way.
 Trump is a remarkably empty, unthinking, incurious, ignorant guy.
-Conspiracy theory is attractive to people with those deficits, because it’s a Story, and a Story is … Read the rest
+Conspiracy theory is attractive to people with those deficits, because it’s a Story, and a Story is all it is.
+Shiny!
+It doesn’t require thought or rich information, and in fact it flourishes in their absence.

 The Post suggests what may have inspired Trump’s deranged tweets announcing that Obama wire tapped him.